Rem-G/us-mass-shooting/readme.md

-# Web application in Data Visualisation
+# Web application for Data Visualisation

 ## Install the project